semaphoreci/docs/docs/reference/semaphore-changelog.md

     - Php      7.2.27 -> 7.2.28
     - Php      7.3.11 -> 7.3.15
     - Scala    2.12.7 -> 2.12.10

+### Week of February 24, 2020

+- The values of secrets are hidden in the UI.

 ### Week of February 17, 2020